Questions about how to stream

 View the schedule for streaming demos.

 Yes, BELD can set up one streaming device (like a Roku Streaming Stick) in your home, as our schedule permits.
-Installation is free, but you do need to purchase the Roku for $49.95.
+Installation is free, but you must have the streaming device ready for the technician at the time of install.

 Before we come, make sure you've signed up for the streaming providers you'd like to use, like YouTubeTV or Netflix.
 Once you have those accounts, we can show you how connect them to your TVs.